muminishmam/muminishmam.github.io/README.md

     - [MarkdownPad](http://markdownpad.com/) (For Windows)
     - [iA Writer](https://ia.net/writer) (For macOS)
     - [ReText](https://www.linuxhelp.com/how-to-install-retext-7-0-1-on-ubuntu-18-04) (For Linux)
 - Due to limited set of features in a Markdown, different 'flavors' were added in extension.
 Since, we will be hosting in Github, please use the instructions [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for basic formatting syntax in Github.
-To learn more about Github Flavors Markdown specifications, click [here](https://github.github.com/gfm/) respectively.
+To learn more about Github Flavors Markdown specifications, click [here](https://github.github.com/gfm/)

 ### Creating a repository in Github and add files to repository